x13a/Wasted/README.md

 [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.

+Also you can:
-Also you can limit the maximum number of failed password attempts.
-After the limit exceeded device will be wiped.
+- limit the maximum number of failed password attempts
+- wipe device when it was not unlocked for N days

 The app works in `Work Profile` too.
 You can use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping the whole device.

 Only encrypted device may guarantee that the data will not be recoverable.

+## Permissions

+`FOREGROUND_SERVICE`

+[Wipe on inactive] receive unlock events

+`RECEIVE_BOOT_COMPLETED`

+[Wipe on inactive] persist wipe job across reboots

 ## Example